IBM/cache-IoT-data-for-Carbon-UI/pattern-template.md

 ![Architecture flow](https://github.ibm.com/Tony-Melo1/UI-server/blob/master/docs/doc-images/arch-flow.png?raw=true)

-1. User authenticates to API Server through Carbon Design System based front-end.
+1. User authenticates to API Server through Carbon Design System based front-end
-2. Front-end makes request data to be visualized from REST API.
+2. Front-end makes request data to be visualized from REST API
-3. API Server makes request to external API with stored credentials for that API.
+3. API Server makes request to external API with stored credentials for that API
-4. If
+4. If...
-  a. there is a good response, the API Server receives new data and caches, then sends it to the front-end.
+   1. there is a good response, the API Server receives new data and caches, then sends it to the front-end
-  b. there is a bad response, the API server retrieves previously cached and returns THAT to the front-end.
+   2. there is a bad response, the API server retrieves previously cached and returns THAT to the front-end
-5. On a given interval, the API server refreshes the data it has stored for the collections of APIs it has information on.
+5. On a given interval, the API server refreshes the data it has stored for the collections of APIs it has information on

 # Components and services